tolitei/data_analysis-electricity-data/README.md

 - **Regional and World Estimates**: Where data is not available for all countries, estimates are made based on regional trends.

 ## 5. Project Structure
-- 'data/': Contains raw/processed data files
+- 'data/': Contains raw csv data file
 - 'visualizations/': Power BI Desktop project file

 ### How to Use